 Political Influencer and Stakeholder Mapping is a process that outlines the relationships between organizations, individuals, or other entities with an interest in a political issue.

 Political Influencer and Stakeholder Mapping assesses the potential influence different groups may have on one or more political processes.
 The process involves mapping connections to key decision-makers and identifying their points of pressure and interest.

 Challenges and opportunities ahead for practitioners of political influencer marketing

 - The influence of social media is growing.

 - Influencers are becoming more powerful and can sway public opinion

 - Brands need to create a strong relationship with influencers to gain their trust, but this is difficult as brands may not be transparent about what they want from the influencer or how much they’re ready to pay for it

-- There’s no regulation on whether or not an influencer should disclose that they have been paid by a brand
+- There’s no regulation on whether or not an influencer should disclose that a brand has paid them

 - The rise of digital influencers and social media networks has created a new form of political marketing

 - Influencer marketing is not just for campaigns- it can be used to promote any candidate or issue

 - Political influencers are using their platforms to inform the public about the problems that matter to them, including gun control, climate change, and education reform

 - There are many opportunities ahead in this area, with 2020 right around the corner